-What do a dragon, aliens and a giant red ball have in common?
+A dragon, aliens and a giant red ball will be used to launch Galway’s annual

 invasion of culture in July.
 The Galway International Arts Festival has announced its programme, and its new name, with a glittering line-up and a strong emphasis on new writing.